 Russia “very worried” about a counteroffensive

-(CNN Spanish) — Russia has assembled some 20 tactical groups in Belgorod, a Russian city near the Ukrainian border, and is concerned about the possibility of Ukrainian counterattacks, according to a senior Ukrainian official.
+(CNN Spanish) — Russia has assembled some 20 tactical groups in Belgorod, a Russian city near the Ukrainian border, and is concerned regarding the possibility of Ukrainian counterattacks, according to a senior Ukrainian official.

-“According to the General Staff [de las fuerzas armadas ucranianas]they are very worried about our counter-offensive in the Kharkiv region, in the north of the Kharkiv region, to be precise,” Vadym Denysenko, adviser to Ukraine’s interior minister, told Ukrainian television.
+“According to the General Staff [de las fuerzas armadas ucranianas]they are very worried regarding our counter-offensive in the Kharkiv region, in the north of the Kharkiv region, to be precise,” Vadym Denysenko, adviser to Ukraine’s interior minister, told Ukrainian television.

 He denied a claim made by the Russian Defense Ministry on Tuesday that Russian forces had reached the Luhansk border.